nepluno/libwetcloth/README.md

 libWetCloth
 ================
 libWetCloth is an open source project for the physical simulation of liquid and wet cloth or yarns.
-It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under Clear BSD License for academic and non-commercial use (other licenses may be obtained by contacting the faculty of the Columbia Computer Graphics Group or a Columbia University licensing officer).
+It is cross-platform (Mac OS X, Linux, and more), and licensed under Clear BSD License for academic and non-commercial use (other licenses may be obtained by contacting the faculty of the Columbia Computer Graphics Group or a Columbia University licensing officer).

 We would like to hear from you if you appreciate this work.